Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - **Creating application gateway**
 - Create 2 VMS and install internet information services.
 One for the purpose of processing videos, the other for processing images
-    - Use the standard way, allow port 80
+    - Use the standard way, allow port 80 and keep public ip
         - create a new virtual network along with the VM - the ip for the VM should be /16, and for the subnet /24
         - Note that an empty subnet must be created to host the application services
         - Likewise create the second virtual machine and select the network that you just created
     - RDP to the VMs
         - From server dashboard `-> Add roles and features > server roles, check web server IIS` and then install.
         - Create a notepad file for html.` C:> inetpub > wwwroot> here create a new folder **videos** > default.html` Now if you go and type the `ip address/videos/default.html` you will be able to see the html page
+        - You can then repeat the same step on the second VM and create the folder `images` instead of videos
 - Create  Azure application gateway and implement URL pathways routing
 - Add the VMs to the backend pool